The Orihuela Costa is a work in Progress

 The Councillor for Urban Planning, Matías Ruiz

-With Ruiz still the centre of attention, matters then turned to matters regarding the construction of a second health centre.
+With Ruiz still the centre of attention, matters then turned to the construction of a second health centre.
 The councillor stated that the Council will hold a meeting with the conselleria on the 11th October to study the formula.
 Among the options being considered is that the Generalitat will meet the cost while the local government will manage the work.

 The sea front walkway between Aguamarina and La Caleta, was the next item raised with Ruiz reporting that the municipal surveyors have already made an appraisal that will be sent to the Provincial Jury of Expropriation.
 A budget of 600,000 euros has been set aside for this purpose which it is hoped will be completed by Easter.